vanilla/docs/content/developer/accessibility/index.md

 Modern screen readers are good at emulating what CSS does.
 In other words, if you `display: none;` something, it will also be hidden to the screen reader.
 The above CSS make the element invisible, but it does so by cropping it in a 1px x 1px container.
 This is a hack, but it's become a convention.
 Maybe one day we'll have a proper CSS property for this behavior, but we currently don't.

+Examples:

-Example: Add a paragraph of instructions for screen readers before a complex component or widget.
+- Add a paragraph of instructions for screen readers before a complex component or widget.
 Favor `aria-label` and `aria-labelledby` when applicable.
+- Inside a link that says "Read More" add some context with a `<span class="sr-only"/>"` inside so the screen reader will read: "Read More About Article X"

 ### Focus states